Leumastai/deployment/README.md

-This Repo contaains deployed model connected to Heroku
+This Repo contains instance segmentation model connected to Heroku